 this is a miracle.

-the world hurts me with and also without you. the best gift that the afternoon gives us is her patience, slow is how everything stands up and the messages remain written in the things that we touch.
+the world hurts me with you and it also hurts me without you. the best gift that the afternoon gives us is her patience, slow is how everything stands up and the messages remain written in the things that we touch.

-who is capable of assuming in just one gesture everything that fits inside of a heart? who daydreams dreaming of the silent prayer of the mountain knocking on the door, making the trees tremble?
+who is capable of accepting responsibility in just one gesture for everything that fits inside of a heart? who daydreams dreaming of the silent prayer of the mountain knocking on the door, making the trees tremble?

-do you hear her [the mountain]? do you see her?
+do you hear her sing? do you see her breathe?

 then exhale. wait. understand. you are crying. you are beautiful. you are here.